 Welcome to Qwerty Thirty!

-Qwerty Thirty is a blog about my life as an engaged, travel-obsessed, ridiculously romantic 30-something-year-old who recently traded in the party girl life for step mom status.
-Oh yes, between all of that and my ever-dependable vices, there’s much to be inspired by these days.
+Qwerty Thirty is a blog about my life as an newly married, travel-obsessed, ridiculously romantic 30-something-year-old who recently traded in the party girl life for step mom status.
+My latest adventure: preggo with a baby boy.
+Oh yes, between all of that and my ever-dependable emotions and vices, there’s much to be inspired by these days.

 When I was younger, I thought that turning thirty would kill me.
 I thought I’d be old, tired, and over life by then.
 To put into perspective how ancient I considered this age, just know that when I was 12, I threw my mom a surprise 30th birthday party complete with black balloons and a tombstone cake candle.
 I still can’t believe she didn’t throat punch me for that one.